-Well researched and comprehensive coverage of current affairs from leading national newspaper THE HINDU and various other relevant sources (PIB, PRS, Economic Times, and reports of various national as well as international governments and institutions).
-We don't just overwhelm you with information overload but handpick only the most relevant ones for CSE.
+Well researched and comprehensive coverage of current affairs from leading newspapers (THE HINDU, Indian Express, Down to Earth, ORF, The Diplomat, Aljazeera, PIB, PRS, and reports of various national as well as international public institutions).
+We don't just overwhelm you with information overload but cut all the noise.

 MOCK TESTS LIVE NOW

 Exclusive Original Series CSE 2020

 Exclusive original as well as extensively well researched content from authentic sources, covering static and dynamic parts of the subject comprehensively in a lucid and an easy to understand way, so that you don't need to refer any other study material while preparing Indian Economy for CSE.
 All chapters updated with Economic Survey 2019-20.